tushar5526/lpci-mirror/CONTRIBUTING.rst

   .. code:: bash

-    $ tox -e py38  #  Replace with the installed python version, if 3.8 is unavailable.
+    $ tox -e py38  #  Replace with the installed Python version, if 3.8 is unavailable.

 Since ``tox`` uses ``pytest`` under the hood to run the tests, arguments can be passed to pytest.